em2prashant/Yolov3-SORT_on_FLIR_Dataset/README.md

 <code>python detect.py --image_folder data/flir/ --images_path data/flir/images/ --model_def config/yolov3-custom_flir.cfg --weights_path checkpoints/model_param_flir_608.pth --class_path data/flir/classes.names --text_file_path data/flir/det_yolov3_608/det_yolov3_608.txt --conf_thresh 0.8 --nms_thresh 0.5</code> <br>
 2) Once the detections have been stored in a text file, the next step is to run the "SORT tracker" code with the stored detections and save those images in a folder.<br>
 <code>python tracker.py --display True --path_to_detections data/flir/det_yolov3_608/det_yolov3_608.txt --path_to_images data/flir/images/ --path_to_store_trackers output/trackers/yolov3_608.txt --path_to_store_images_with_detections output/detections/</code>
+3) After the images with trackers are stored in a folder, the last step will be to make a video out of it.
+The code provided here makes the video at the desired FPS (10 FPS recommended).<br>
+<code>python make_video.py --output_image_path output/detections/ --output_video_name flir_output_video.avi --fps 10</code>